helidon-io/helidon/docs/modules/security/providers.md

 Metadata and JWK sources that may become available later are loaded on the first authentication request that needs them.
 These include filesystem paths, URIs, OIDC discovery, and a remote JWK URI obtained from fixed metadata.
-Each deferred load runs its configured retry policy inside its configured circuit breaker.
+Concurrent requests share the initial load rather than starting duplicate loads.
+Each attempt runs inside `jwk-loader.timeout`, attempts are grouped by `jwk-loader.retry`, and the complete retry batch runs inside `jwk-loader.circuit-breaker`.

-After an exhausted retry sequence opens the circuit, later requests fail fast until the circuit permits another probe.
+By default, an attempt times out after 5 seconds.
+At most two attempts are made, separated by a 200 ms delay, within an 11-second overall retry timeout.
+The 11-second budget accommodates both 5-second attempts and the delay.
+The circuit opens after the first exhausted batch, rejects requests for 5 seconds, and then permits a recovery probe.
 A successfully loaded value is cached for the life of that tenant configuration.
+All three policies use the standard Helidon Fault Tolerance configuration options under `jwk-loader`.
+Configuration is rejected at startup if the attempt timeout is not positive or exceeds the overall retry timeout.

 At runtime, depending on configuration...